Loading

 Sense the cultural significance of the Pilliga Nature Reserve, 170km north of Dubbo, as you walk in the footsteps of the Gamilaraay people on the Sandstone Caves walking track, known for its ancient rock engravings.
 Complement your experience with a visit to Timmallallie National Park, 40km west, where the Sculptures in the Scrub Walking Track features artist–Elder collaborations that tell stories of local Aboriginal history and culture.

 Embrace the ease of accessing a highlight of Mutawintji National Park, around two hours’ drive northeast of Broken Hill, via the wheelchair-accessible Thaaklatjika Mingkana Walking Track.
-It leads to Thaaklatjika (Wright’s Cave), where you’ll see engravings, stencils and animal paintings significant to the Malyankapa and Pandjikali peoples.
-Learn more about the history, culture, flora and fauna of this ruggedly beautiful landscape on an exhilarating tour with Mutawintji Heritage Tours, whose passionate and experienced guides know this Country (traditional lands) inside out.
-You can also arrange thematic workshops focusing on bush tucker discovery, Aboriginal arts, bird-watching, Aboriginal astronomy and more.
+Follow the track to Thaaklatjika (Wright’s Cave) and take in the intriguing engravings, stencils and animal paintings significant to the Malyankapa and Pandjikali peoples.

 Back O' Bourke Gallery, North Bourke Credit: Destination NSW